 Spacelift regularly engages with external security firms to perform audits and penetration testing at least once per year.
 Additionally, the Spacelift Security Team conducts internal security audits regularly in combination with automated security tooling.

 All of our data is encrypted at rest and in transit.
 With the exception of intra-VPC traffic between the web server and the load balancer protected by a restrictive AWS security group, all other traffic is handled using secure transport protocols.
-All the data sources (S3, database, SNS topics and SQS queues) are encrypted at rest using AWS KMS keys with restricted and audited access.
+All the data sources (Amazon S3, database, Amazon SNS topics and Amazon SQS queues) are encrypted at rest using AWS KMS keys with restricted and audited access.

 Customer secrets are extra encrypted at rest in a way that should withstand even an internal attacker.

 In addition to the default login providers (currently GitHub, GitLab, and Google), Spacelift also supports the ability to configure Single Sign-On (SSO) via SAML or OIDC using your favorite identity provider.
 Using SSO, Spacelift can be configured in a password-less approach, helping your company follow a zero-trust approach.
 As long as your Identity Provider supports SAML or OIDC, and passing the

 Spacelift allows for granular control of environment variables on your Stacks either by setting environment variables on a per-stack basis, or creating collections of variables as a Context.
 These environment variables can be created in two types: plain or secret.

 Spacelift supports the ability to host the underlying compute resources that are accessing your codebase and executing your deployments, on your own infrastructure as a Private Worker Pool.
 This allows customers to optionally have full control over the security of their deployments.
 Furthermore, the image used by Spacelift private workers is open source, giving customers full transparency into their private workers.

 Access Private Version Control Systems»